Eya-Laouini/Eya-Laouini/README.md

 - 👩‍💻 I’m currently studying Information Technology at the Higher Institute of Technological Studies of Nabeul, Tunisia

-- 🌱 I’m currently working as AI Intern at IVA **on intelligent virtual assistant using NLP 🧠**
+- 🌱 I'm currently working as an AI intern at IVA on **an intelligent virtual assistant using NLP** 🧠

-- 💻 I’m currently junior Web Developer working **on Front-end & Back-end projects**
+- 💻 I’m currently junior Web Developer working **Front-end & Back-end projects**

 - 👨‍💻 All of my projects are available on [my github](https://github.com/Eya-Laouini)